Stewart "Dirk" Fischer: Living in California

 Fischer arrived in Los Angeles in 1959.
 He spent the next six years working in recording studios, ghost writing for other composers and arrangers.
-Little of his work had his name on it.
-He did some union contracting for strings and other people in orchestras, including his brother's recording sessions, and did a lot of copy work.

 Having been separated from his first wife for some time, his second wife appeared at the Rams Restaurant, in Los Angeles, where Fischer was working.
 Fischer hired her in November 1965, and they were married on September 5, 1966.
 They opened the Owl Coffee Shop in Van Nuys and ran it for fourteen years.
 The business allowed him to go to music school and his wife to enter nursing school.
 After transferring credits earned on the GI bill from a college in Minnesota, Fischer earned credits from Cal State Los Angeles and Cal State Northridge to complete a California Teaching Credential.
-A California Teaching Credential is a certification given in lieu of a traditional diploma to people with professional expertise and experience who complete accredited, collegiate hours to teach at a junior college.
-Candidates needed strong recommendation letters.
-The Army gave him special considerations well above his rank of Private First Class.

 In the 1970s, jazz studies was only beginning to enter traditional music pedagogy.
 Finding qualified teachers, those at the pinnacle of their field, meant having to draw from the jazz profession rather than academia.
 The College of the Canyons found Fischer by accident.
 At the suggestion of his wife, Fischer visited the college as a way to play music and meet others with his interest.
 In 1977, he became the first Instructor of Jazz Studies at College of the Canyons.
 He led the college's first annual RK Downs Jazz Festival.